 Roadblocks and checkpoints

-You might still encounter checkpoints in and around Abidjan.
+You might still occasionally encounter checkpoints in and around Abidjan.
 You might also find official and unofficial roadblocks and checkpoints on the major routes outside of Abidjan.
-Take great care and co-operate with those operating them.
+Take care and co-operate with those operating them.

 The European Commission has published a list of air carriers that are subject to an operating ban or restrictions within the European Union.
 You should check the list to see whether this will affect your travel.